UCL-EO/geog0111/docs/017_Functions_answers.md

 * Test this function, inputting a list of integers from 0 to 4 inclusive
-* Write a more Pythonic version of this, making use of list comprehensions and `lambda` functions
+* Write a more Pythonic version of this, making use of list comprehensions, `map`, `reduce` or `lambda` functions as appropriate.

 ```python